Biography - Alan Lunn

 I am a volunteer photographer for Tragedy Assistance Program for Survivors (TAPS) and for the YMCA.

-I am married to the girl that I met in the first year at Edinburgh University.
+I am married to the girl that I met at Edinburgh University more than 20 years ago.
 We have lived all over the world, Europe, Australia and Asia.
-America is home and I love this country more than I can express.
+America is home.

-I have been involved in martial arts all of my life, one hand on a Japanese sword, the other on a Japanese camera.
-I continue to train in Iaido on a daily basis.
+I have been involved in martial arts all of my life, that's how I met my wonderful wife.
+I continue to train in Iaido on a daily basis and have recently started studying Jo.
 I hold black belts in numerous Japanese martial arts.
-I have completed numerous triathlons, ran half marathons.
-I love to shoot my compound bow and I love to swim.
-In November I will be swimming in a 2mile open water swimming event... no camera!
+I snowshoe, hike, shoot and swim.